MJ12358/dart-extensionz/README.md

 # Dart Extensionz

-A set of dart extensions that I use in various projects.
+A set of [Dart](https://dart.dev) extensions I use in various projects.

 ## Getting started